repro-h/MV-SAM3D/README.md

 ## Acknowledgments

-We thank the authors of [SAM 3D Objects](https://github.com/facebookresearch/sam-3d-objects) and [Depth Anything 3](https://github.com/ByteDance-Seed/Depth-Anything-3) for their excellent work.
+We thank the authors of [SAM 3D Objects](https://github.com/facebookresearch/sam-3d-objects) and [Depth Anything 3](https://github.com/ByteDance-Seed/Depth-Anything-3) for their excellent work!

 ## License